Fraud Blocker

 You can find more detailed tips on the individual points in the rest of the article.

-The language of the rental agreement is also important; it should definitely be in English.
+The language of the rental agreement is also essential; it should definitely be in English.

 3. A day lasts 24 hours for some car rental companies.